Enna1/LLVM-Study-Notes/source/index.rst

 ..
-Inside-LLVM-Clang-Source-Code documentation master file, created by sphinx-quickstart on Wed Dec 26 09:32:48 2018.
+LLVM-Clang-Study-Notes documentation master file, created by sphinx-quickstart on Wed Dec 26 09:32:48 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Inside-LLVM-Clang-Source-Code's documentation!
+Welcome to Enna1's study notes about LLVM and Clang!
 =========================================================

 .. toctree::